FlippingFlips/pingod-addons-netpinproc/README.md

 Addons for extending the `pingod-addons` and adding `NetPinProc Libraries` for using P-ROC with PinGod.

 ## Quick Start - Demo Test
-Run the windows game demo in releases with the switch window and a fake PROC
+- Run the windows game demo in releases with the switch window and a fake PROC

+## About
 This project uses the [NetPinProc.Game.Sqlite](NetPinProc.Game.Sqlite) package which includes `NetPinProc.Game` and `NetPinProc`.
 This project also relies on the `pingod-addons` being in an `addons` folder for this Godot project as the files here build on from those.

-## Directories Overview
+### Directories Overview
-- [addons](https://github.com/FlippingFlips/pingod-addons) requires plugins / classes from pingod-addons
-- [addons-netpinproc](addons-netpinproc) contains base implementations for PROC and PinGod with PROC with `pingod-addon` overrides.
+- [addons/netpinproc*](addons) contains base implementations for PROC and PinGod with PROC with [pingod-addons](`https://github.com/FlippingFlips/pingod-addons`) overrides.
 - [autoload](autoload) contains scenes which can override the addons scenes.
-- [netpinproc-game](netpinproc-game/README.md) contains custom game classes and files with scenes and example modes.
+- [netpinproc-game](netpinproc-game) contains custom game classes and files with scenes and example modes.

+### Other directories
 - [lib](lib) these files are only required when running real P-ROC controller boards
 - [simulators](simulators/visual-pinball) files for simulator like Visual Pinball and PinGod controller
 - [sql](sql) shipped with library, change to add your own machine configuration.